munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

   <figcaption>A chunk of <a href="https://github.com/munificent/game-programming-patterns/commit/911cb7606937d890c774d5503cb712b22bf1b08b">the diff from the first to second draft</a> of <a href="http://gameprogrammingpatterns.com/architecture-performance-and-games.html">the last chapter</a> I wrote.</figcaption>
 </figure>

 The second draft is shorter than the first.
-I treat writing like pottery.
-I slap all the clay on the wheel in a big blob and then iteratively refine it down to the final work.
+Writing to me is like pottery.
+I slap all the clay on the wheel in a big blob and then gradually work it down to the final piece.
 I can get about 1,000 words of this done a day.

 I *love* this part.
 Feeling the prose get tigher and clearer is exactly as satisfying as refactoring messy code.
 It's less stressful because I feel like anything I do now just makes it better but the chapter is safely *complete* regardless.
 There's no more blank page so editing is just pure goodness.